Skip to main content

 1. The initial migration is important, but so is creating a process for new uploads moving forward.

-2. Having an owner of the DAM is important to ensure new content is uploaded and tagged appropriately.
+2. We recommend dedicating an internal owner of the DAM to ensure new content is uploaded and tagged appropriately.

 3. Use features like reports, and saved searches to easily keep track of any content that needs to be tagged with keywords or reviewed and approved.